 At Giles Junior School, writing is a crucial part of our curriculum.
 All children are provided with many opportunities to develop and apply their writing skills across the curriculum.
 With regular practise, we intend for children to be able to plan, revise and evaluate their writing effectively.
 They will also develop an awareness of the audience, purpose and context, and an increasingly wide knowledge of vocabulary and grammar.
-English is a fundamental part of the learning experience at Giles Junior School and children are given a variety of opportunities to strengthen their understanding, including:

 We follow the ‘Penpals’ handwriting scheme throughout the school and have regular handwriting sessions.
 We have very high expectations for handwriting and presentation and this is showcased in our weekly leadership assembly where the ‘Presentation of the week’ award is given out.

 Please see the Penpals parent information document below for more information.

 At Giles, we believe reading is the key to unlocking learning across the whole curriculum.
 Reading is a fundamental part of the learning experience at Giles Junior School and children are given a variety of reading opportunities, including: